hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 - On normal elements inside loops:

   - If elements with `*updated-propagate` are created by `*for` or `*each`, they behave like any other elements.
-  - After each host update, Nablla walks the actual DOM tree and evaluates `*updated-propagate` on whichever instances currently exist.
+  - After each host update, Sercrod walks the actual DOM tree and evaluates `*updated-propagate` on whichever instances currently exist.
   - This means you can safely attach `*updated-propagate` to repeated rows or items.

 There are no special rules tying `*updated-propagate` to conditionals or loops beyond the normal update timing.